ghc-proposals/ghc-proposals/proposals/0000-unsatisfiable.rst

 For more substantial examples, see the `unsatisfiable package by Oleg Grenrus
 <https://hackage.haskell.org/package/unsatisfiable>`_.
 This package implements
-a type-checker plugin that roughly corresponds to the design in this proposal.
+a type-checker plugin that roughly corresponds to the design of the ``Unsatisfiable`` constraints in this proposal.

 #.
 The following definitions are accepted (assuming ``DataKinds``,
    ``FlexibleContexts`` and ``TypeApplications`` are enabled)::